mukhtar-github/beginners-guide-to-react/README.md

 setInterval(tick, 1000)
 ```

 Let's take a look at an example.
 If I make an input and set the value to that time, and let's go ahead and we'll put two in here, then we'll save that, and now we have two of those, and they are updating every second, but as I click in here, my focus is going away.
 That's because the old elements that were the inputs there are getting totally removed from the DOM, and the new elements are getting put in their place.
-React doesn't have this problem.

 ```javascript
 const rootElement = document.getElementById('root')